dougeby/IntuneDocs/intune/android-kiosk-enroll.md

 ### Enroll by using Google Zero Touch

-To use Google's Zero Touch system depends upon having a device that supports it and be affiliated with a supplier that is part of the service.
-Refer to [Google’s Zero Touch program website](https://www.android.com/enterprise/management/zero-touch/) for further details.
+To use Google's Zero Touch system requires a device that supports it and is affiliated with a supplier that is part of the service.
+For more information, see [Google’s Zero Touch program website](https://www.android.com/enterprise/management/zero-touch/).

 1. Create a new Configuration in the Zero Touch console.